For a limited time, the Cal-Nev-Ha Children’s Fund is offering matching Dunlap funds benefiting our Pediatric Trauma Program.

 Clubs, divisions, or individuals may order a Dunlap to present to an individual or to a club.
 A donor may designate 50% of the contribution to be directed to a current program of the Foundation, such as Pediatric Trauma Program, SLP Scholarships or Unrestricted Funds (which the Board allocates depending on need).

 Members of the William A. Dunlap Fellowship also receive recognition in donor publications and are invited to special events.

 Dunlap Fellowship and Rose Float Fellowship Package Deal!

 Have you been considering joining the Rose Float Fellowship?
 Are you interested in recognizing someone special with the William A. Dunlap Fellowship?
 Do you want to build a better future for children?
 The Rose Float Fellowship & Dunlap Fellowship Award Package will accomplish all three objectives!

 You may choose to join both the Dunlap Fellowship and the Rose Float Fellowship at the reduced rate of $1,250.
 Save yourself $750 compared to our regular pricing!

 History of the William A. Dunlap Fellowship

-The Kiwanis Cal-Nev-Ha Foundation established the William A. Dunlap Fellowship in 1985 as a means to honor William A. Dunlap, Past Governor of the Cal-Nev-Ha District and the first President of the Kiwanis Cal-Nev-Ha Foundation.
+The Cal-Nev-Ha Children’s Fund established the William A. Dunlap Fellowship in 1985 as a means to honor William A. Dunlap, Past Governor of the Cal-Nev-Ha District and the first President of the Cal-Nev-Ha Children’s Fund.
 Learn more

 Review the members of the William A. Dunlap Fellowship by Last Name.